-LOANS POLICY FOR AWARD WINNERS OF EUROPEAN MUSEUM OF THE YEAR AWARD AND SILLETTO AWARD
+LOANS POLICY FOR AWARD WINNERS OF EUROPEAN MUSEUM OF THE YEAR AWARD, SILLETTO AWARD AND PORTIMAO MUSEUM PRIZE

-- The winners of the European Museum of the Year Award and Silletto Prize are handed a statuette to display in their museum for one year.
+- The winners of the European Museum of the Year Award, Silletto Prize and Portimão Museum Prize are handed a statuette to display in their museum for one year.

 - Borrowers are obliged to provide facilities (environmental, security, insurance, packing and transport for the hand-over etc.) to maintain the award in appropriate conditions and cover the related expenses.

-- The borrower should indemnify the award trophy (EMYA Award, Silletto Prize) against all insurable risks from the moment it is handed over until its return to EMF at the subsequent EMF Annual Assembly and EMYA Ceremony.
+- The borrower should indemnify the award trophy (EMYA Award, Silletto Prize, Portimão Museum Prize) against all insurable risks from the moment it is handed over until its return to EMF at the subsequent EMF Annual Assembly and EMYA Ceremony.

 - The EMYA winner is expected to give a brief presentation about the impact of the award during the subsequent EMF Annual Assembly and EMYA Ceremony.

-For further information, please contact: Sara Minotti, EMF Administrator, at:
+For further information, please contact: Pedro Branco, EMF Administrator, at: